-- a flat-rate element; - a length-of-service element (applies only to pensionable service until 31st December 1998); - an insurance element applying to periods after 1st January 1999.
+- a flat-rate element; - a length-of-service element (applies only to pensionable service until 31st December 1998): - an insurance element applying to periods after 1st January 1999.

 The pension components are indexed annually by an arithmetic weighted average of annual increases of consumer prices and social tax revenues.
 In 2005-2007 the weights were equal, they were changed in 2008, the new weights are 20% for CPI increases and 80% for social tax revenue increases).
 However, additional ad hoc top ups have been common.
-In 2009 ad hoc changes to the indexation rule of pensions were made.
-The changes allowed to smooth the value of nominal pensions during the crisis without having any long-term impact on the sustainability or adequacy of pensions.
-It resulted in a smaller increase of pensions than implied by the default index in 2009, no decline of pensions in 2010 and 2011, and predictably smaller increase again in 2012-2015.
+In 2009, the